 Questions about the Honors Program may be directed to Dr. Diana Mitsova at firstname.lastname@example.org.

-(Program entry is limited to 20 percent of students within the Urban and Regional Planning or Urban Design major.)
+Program entry is limited to 20 percent of students within the Urban and Regional Planning or Urban Design major.
+Successful applicants must have:

-- Cumulative undergraduate GPA of at least 3.3 in core courses;
+- a cumulative undergraduate GPA of at least 3.3 in core courses;

-- Cumulative undergraduate GPA of at least 3.0 overall;
+- a cumulative undergraduate GPA of at least 3.0 overall; and

-- Formal application form must be submitted after completion of 90 credits no later than three weeks prior to the beginning of the semester for which the student seeks to enroll in the Honors Program.
+- submit an application form after completion of 90 credits and no later than three weeks prior to the beginning of the semester for which the student seeks to enroll in the Honors Program.

 The application package should include: application form to be signed by the mentoring faculty; unofficial transcript; résumé; personal statement; and a letter of support by the mentoring faculty member.

-- Maintain cumulative undergraduate GPA of at least 3.3 in core courses;
+- maintain a cumulative undergraduate GPA of at least 3.3 in core courses;

-- Maintain cumulative undergraduate GPA of at least 3.0 overall;
+- maintain a cumulative undergraduate GPA of at least 3.0 overall;

-- In the beginning semester, complete at least one Honors Compact in upper-level planning/urban design courses with a grade of “B” or higher to prepare for independent research and honors-level enrichment;
+- in the initial semester, complete at least one Honors Compact in an upper-level planning/urban design course with a grade of “B” or higher to prepare for independent research and honors-level enrichment; and

-- Complete URP 4978 Honors Planning Project with a grade of “B” or higher.
+- complete URP 4978 Honors Planning Project or URP 4924 Honors Urban Design Capstone with a grade of “B” or higher.